Request a species list help

 Latitude boxes are formatted to accept decimal degrees that occur within Queensland (i.e. -9 to -30) as a 2-digit integer with up to 4 decimal places (e.g. -29.4125).

 Longitude boxes accept decimal degrees that occur within Queensland (i.e. 138 to 156) as a 3-digit integer with up to 4 decimal places (e.g. 154.5086).

 The maximum distance that can be searched is 100km, while the minimum distance is 1km.

-Select either animals or plants unless you wish to have a list of all the wildlife recorded for the defined area.
+Select either animals or plants (and other non-animals such as fungi etc.) unless you wish to have a list of all the wildlife recorded for the defined area.

-The wildlife database currently only contains records of:
+The WildNet database currently only contains records of: